– Roger Caras

 • Review logs with your veterinarian at follow-ups.

-Here is a starter template.
-Adjust times and amounts to match your dog’s needs.
+Use this starter plan as a template.
+Adjust times and amounts for your dog’s needs.
 Consistency is more important than perfection.

 • Meals: Two measured meals daily.